NACLab/ngc-learn/docs/museum/snn_dc.md

 Note that the variable trace effectively applies a low-pass filter iteratively to the spikes produced by a spike train.
 [^4]: In the <a href="https://www.cs.rit.edu/~ago/nac_lab.html">NAC group</a>'s
-experience, observing the mean and Frobenius norm of synaptic values can a useful starting point for determining unhealthy behavior or some degenerate cases in the context of spiking neural network credit assignment.
+experience, observing the mean and Frobenius norm of synaptic values can be a useful starting point for determining unhealthy behavior or some degenerate cases in the context of spiking neural network credit assignment.
 [^5]: To load in the exact synaptic efficacies we obtained to get the images